Resources

 • Receiving tax advantages

-• File articles of incorporation with your state: Articles of incorporation are documents your file with your state to legally record the formation of your cooperative.
+• File articles of incorporation with your state: Articles of incorporation are documents you file to legally record the formation of your cooperative.
 Articles of incorporation include information such as your co-op’s name and address, as well as the names and addresses of the board of directors.
 The exact document requirements vary by state.

 5. Create a Business Plan